Nightor01/SekaiLayer/docs/general/directories.md

 ## Asset Groups

-Each asset group may contain tilemaps or entity images.
+Each asset group may contain tilesets or entity images.
 Such files may be copied and imported using Sekai-Layer or be copied manually and later on imported into Sekai-Layer.
 What each file represents is included